ckan/ckanext-scheming/README.md

   help_text: License definitions and additional information
 ```

-If this key is supplied, its value will be shown as inline help text.
+If this key is supplied, its value will be shown after the field as help text.
 Help text may be provided in multiple languages like [label fields](#label).

 Help text must be plain text, no markdown or HTML are allowed unless: